 Adapting / Scanning

-For some years now, I have been adapting lenses designed for analog photography, mostly with manual focus, to mirrorless Sony cameras when I need the advantages of digital photography.
-This gives me access to an almost infinite selection of lenses from various manufacturers.
-It is also possible to use newer lenses from the Canon EOS system.
-Even medium format lenses can be adapted, as the example of the Carl Zeiss CB Tessar 4.8/160mm T* shows.
+For several years now, I have been adapting vintage lenses designed for analog photography—mostly manual focus—onto mirrorless Sony cameras whenever I need the specific advantages of digital shooting.
+This allows me to draw from a seemingly endless selection of unique glass from a wide variety of manufacturers.
+It is also possible to utilize newer lenses from the Canon EOS system.
+Even medium format lenses can be adapted, as demonstrated by the Carl Zeiss CB Tessar 160mm f/4.8 T*.

 If I take pictures with analog systems, the ones that are most interesting for me or the ones that I like best are scanned.